Chris Aniskovich

 Chris Aniskovich (born March 14, 1965) is an American politician who serves in the Connecticut House of Representatives representing the 35th district.
 The district is composed of Chris' hometown of Clinton, as well as neighboring Killingworth and the northern half of Westbrook.
-Chris has also served as Chair of the Clinton Town Council since its introduction in 2019.
+Chris has also been a member of the Clinton Town Council since its creation in 2019, and was the chair from 2019 to 2023.
+Beginning in 2025, Chris has served as the Ranking Member of the Commerce Committee in the Connecticut General Assembly.

 Political career

 2019 Clinton Town Council Election

-Chris Aniskovich was elected to a four-year term on the Clinton Town Council on November 5th, 2019, receiving 1,473 votes (11.24%), the highest vote-getter in the group of 11 total candidates.
-He then was voted as Chairman of the Council and reelected as Chair after the 2021 elections.
+Chris Aniskovich was elected to a four-year term on the Clinton Town Council on November 5, 2019, receiving 1,473 votes (11.24%), the highest vote-getter in the group of 11 total candidates.
+He then was voted as Chairman of the council and reelected as chair after the 2021 elections.
 He also previously served on the Planning & Zoning Commission and Board of Assessment Appeals in Clinton.

 2022 State Representative Campaign

 Aniskovich focused on local issues that affected his community during his campaign.
 Aniskovich states that he is an advocate for low taxes, responsible spending, and increased community investment to tackle rising inflation.
 Aniskovich is also an advocate for coastal resiliency funding due to the district's proximity to Long Island Sound.
 He also is a supporter of localized control of zoning and school boards, in which he views that the local communities make the best decisions for themselves when it comes to local issues.
 Chris also is a supporter of increased funding for local police forces, noting that they need sufficient funding so that they can continue to do their jobs effectively.